opennetworkinglab/aether-docs/onramp/blueprints.rst

   existing element.

-* A Jenkins job, added to the set of OnRamp integration tests, verifies that the blueprint does not regress.
+* A Jenkins job, added to the set of OnRamp integration tests, verifies that the blueprint successfully deploys Aether.

-By standardizing the process for adding new blueprints to OnRamp, the goal is to encourage the community to contribute (and maintain) new Aether configurations and deployment scenarios.\ [#]_ The rest of this section documents community-contributed blueprints to-date.
+The goal of establishing a well-defined procedure for adding new blueprints to OnRamp is to encourage the community to contribute (and maintain) new Aether configurations and deployment scenarios.\ [#]_ The rest of this section documents community-contributed blueprints to-date.

 .. [#] Not all possible configurations of Aether require a
        blueprint.
 There are other ways to add variability, for